PetrPapousek/django-connect-four/docs/index.rst

 Features:
  * user can play against computer opponent
  * two people can play against each other on same computer
+ * both registered and unregistered users can play
  * scalable board size (min, max and default values in :ref:`settings`)
  * scalable number of chips connected for victory (min, max and default values in :ref:`settings`)
  * user can have more games opened